top of page

 Lagos

-Lagos is an historic maritime town in the west Algarve with gorgeous beaches, sparkling waters and a buzzing nightlife.
-A former major port in the Age of Exploration, Lagos is still proud of its fishing traditions and has successfully integrated modern tourism into old-world appeal.
+Lagos is a historic maritime town in the western Algarve, boasting gorgeous beaches, sparkling waters, and a vibrant nightlife.
+A former major port during the Age of Exploration, Lagos remains proud of its fishing traditions and has successfully integrated modern tourism with its old-world appeal.

 Fishing and Beyond